KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 ## 7. Note on Echo and Living Transmission

-As with mirror and Living Reflection, a terminological clarification applies to the propagation terms used in this document.
+As with mirror and Living Reflection, a terminological clarification applies to the propagation terms appearing in this document.

 An **echo** is a signal returning from a surface — a dispersive sound resounding until cessation.
 It does not originate.
 It does not synthesize.
 It degrades with each repetition.
 In precise Zenetist terms, echo is the function of E₃ ⟿⁻ (Viral Decay) — corruption in transmission, not lawful propagation.
 The echo has its identity only in relation to its source, and it resounds with diminishing coherence until it ceases.